-ADSL is more popular than SDSL (Symmetric Digital Subscriber Line) because most people tend to download digital information more than upload information.
-ADSL allows an always on connection with the ability to transmit voice while data is being downloaded at speeds up to 6 megabits per second.
+ADSL is more popular than SDSL (Symmetric Digital Subscriber Line) because most businesses tend to download digital information more than upload information.
+It allows an always on connection with the ability to transmit voice while data is being downloaded at speeds up to 6 megabits per second.
 Voice transmission does not need much line allocation and is not data dependent.

 ADSL transmission speed and quality is dependent on the distance to the carrier's central office as well as the amount of total customers using the copper line.
 Customers have to contend with distance and fluctuating users counts.
 Businesses tend to use A-DSL when no other options are available, or as an inexpensive backup to their main data transmission technologies.